rareshatha/arabic-text-classification-arabert/README.md

 ## Overview

-This project explores the impact of fine-tuning **AraBERT v2** on Arabic sentiment classification.
+This project explores the impact of fine-tuning **AraBERT v2** on Arabic sentiment classification using the **AJGT (Arabic Jordanian General Tweets)** dataset.

-The main goal is to compare the performance of the pre-trained AraBERT model before and after task-specific fine-tuning using the **AJGT (Arabic Jordanian General Tweets)** dataset.
+The main goal is to compare the performance of the pre-trained AraBERT model before and after fine-tuning and evaluate how much task-specific training can improve Arabic text classification.

-The project covers the complete workflow, including dataset preparation, Arabic text tokenization, baseline evaluation, model fine-tuning, performance evaluation, visualization, and inference on custom Arabic texts.
+The project is implemented as a **Google Colab notebook** and covers the complete workflow, including dataset preparation, Arabic text tokenization, baseline evaluation, model fine-tuning, performance evaluation, visualization, and sentiment prediction on custom Arabic texts.

 ## Objective